manikanda-kumar/vllm-vs-openrouter/CODE_EVALUATION.md

 ## Usage

-1. Enter a GitHub repository URL in the sidebar
+1. Enter your code generation prompt in the sidebar and click "Generate Code"
-2. Click "Ingest Repository" to load the repository context
-3. Enter your code generation prompt in the chat
+2. (Optional) Provide reference code in the sidebar to benchmark against
-4. View the generated code from both models side by side
+3. Review the generated outputs from both providers side by side
-5. Click on "Evaluate Code" to evaluate code using DeepEval
+4. Click "Evaluate Generated Code" to score the results with DeepEval
-6. View the evaluation metrics comparing both models' performance
+5. Inspect the detailed evaluation metrics for each provider

 ## Evaluation Metrics